FerriLaura/market_pulse_project/README.md

 The Sharpe ratio is computed as:
 Sharpe Ratio = (mean annual return - Rf)/Volatility
 where Rf is the risk-free rate, set to 2%, consistent with typical short-term Treasury yields.
+This value can be changed from 0% to 5% in the Streamlit Web Application.

 The results are saved in outputs/sector_summary.csv.